can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

          (funcall transform <>))))
 ```

-Every `add-*` function should return a new object that is porentially
+Every `add-*` function should return a new object that is potentially
 the same as `l` but can be modified version of it.
 Here is
-`add-userjournal` which is used whenever I want to post to a different
+`add-usejournal` which is used whenever I want to post to a different
 journal than my own:

 ```common_lisp